Sindh: Medieval era

 After the death of the Islamic prophet Muhammad, the Arab expansion towards the east reached the Sindh region beyond Persia.
 The connection between the Sindh and Islam was established by the initial Muslim invasions during the Rashidun Caliphate.
-Al-Hakim ibn Jabalah al-Abdi, who attacked Makran in the year 649 CE, was an early partisan of Ali ibn Abu Talib.
+Al-Hakim ibn Jabalah al-Abdi, who attacked Makran in the year 649, was an early partisan of Ali ibn Abu Talib.
 During the caliphate of Ali, many Jats of Sindh had come under the influence of Shi'ism and some even participated in the Battle of Camel and died fighting for Ali.
-Under the Umayyads (661–750 CE), many Shias sought asylum in the region of Sindh, to live in relative peace in the remote area.
+Under the Arab Umayyads (661–750), many Shias sought asylum in the region of Sindh, to live in relative peace in the remote area.
 Ziyad Hindi is one of those refugees.
-The first clash with the Hindu kings of Sindh took place in 636 (15 A.H.) under Caliph Umar ibn al-Khattab with the governor of Bahrain, Uthman ibn Abu-al-Aas, dispatching naval expeditions against Thane and Bharuch and Debal.
+The first clash with the Hindu kings of Sindh took place in 636 (15 AH) under Caliph Umar ibn al-Khattab with the governor of Bahrain, Uthman ibn Abu-al-Aas, dispatching naval expeditions against Thane, Bharuch and Debal.
 Al-Baladhuri states they were victorious at Debal but doesn't mention the results of other two raids.
-However, the Chach Nama states that the raid of Debal was defeated and its governor killed the leader of the raids.
-These raids were thought to be triggered by a later pirate attack on Umayyad ships.
-Baladhuri adds that this stopped any more incursions until the reign of Uthman.
+However, the Chach Nama states that the raiders of Debal were defeated and its governor killed the leader of the raids.
+These raids were thought to be triggered by a later pirate attack on Umayyad ships. al-Baladhuri adds that this stopped any more incursions until the reign of Uthman.

 In 712, Mohammed Bin Qasim defeated the Brahmin dynasty and annexed it to the Umayyad Caliphate.
 This marked the beginning of Islam in the Indian subcontinent.
 The Habbari dynasty ruled much of Greater Sindh, as a semi-independent emirate from 854 to 1024.
-Beginning with the rule of 'Umar bin Abdul Aziz al-Habbari in 854 CE, the region became semi-independent from the Abbasid Caliphate in 861, while continuing to nominally pledge allegiance to the Abbasid Caliph in Baghdad.
+Beginning with the rule of 'Umar bin Abdul Aziz al-Habbari in 854, the region became semi-independent from the Abbasid Caliphate in 861, while continuing to nominally pledge allegiance to the Abbasid Caliph in Baghdad.
 The Habbaris ruled Sindh until they were defeated by Sultan Mahmud Ghaznavi in 1026, who then went on to destroy the old Habbari capital of Mansura, and annex the region to the Ghaznavid Empire, thereby ending Arab rule of Sindh.